 - Use weather-resistant enclosures to protect against flying debris and heavy rain.

-Businesses should also ensure ventilation systems are free from blockages to prevent overheating and exhaust buildup.
+Also ensure ventilation paths are clear to prevent overheating and exhaust buildup.
 Regularly clearing debris and ensuring proper airflow helps maintain efficiency and safety.

 5. Develop a Comprehensive Emergency Power Plan

-Beyond maintaining the generator itself, businesses must have a structured emergency power plan to ensure a coordinated response during outages.
+Beyond maintaining the generator itself, businesses should have a structured emergency power plan to ensure a coordinated response during outages.

-- Clearly defined roles and responsibilities for staff before, during, and after power loss.
+- Clearly define roles and responsibilities for staff before, during, and after power loss.

-- Training sessions on safe generator operation, fuel handling, and troubleshooting.
+- Train teams on safe generator operation, fuel handling, and troubleshooting.

-- Communication protocols for updates on generator status and power restoration timelines.
+- Establish communication protocols for updates on generator status and power restoration timelines.

-- Coordination with generator service providers to ensure quick repairs if needed.
+- Coordinate with service providers to ensure quick repairs if needed.

 Regularly reviewing and updating the plan ensures all employees are prepared to respond effectively when a hurricane threatens business operations.